tudo-aqua/bgw/bgw-docs/src/main/jekyll/dialogs/dialog/dialog.md

 [View it on GitHub](https://github.com/tudo-aqua/bgw/tree/main/bgw-examples/bgw-docs-examples/src/main/kotlin/examples/dialog/DialogExample.kt){:
 .btn }
 ## Showing a dialog
 To show a dialog the method [#showDialog][showDialogKDoc] in [BoardGameApplication][BoardGameApplicationKDoc] has to be used.
 The operation blocks user input until the dialog is closed.
 The function returns an [Optional][OptionalDoc] containing the chosen [ButtonType][ButtonTypeKDoc].
 The Optional is empty if the dialog is closed by the *X* or in any other way aside selecting any button.

+Alternatively a dialog may be shown by [#showDialogNonBlocking][showDialogNonBlockingKDoc] which shows the Dialog without blocking further thread execution.
+This functions returns ``Unit``.

 ````kotlin
 val dialog: Dialog = Dialog(